• Home

 “If you’re not sure where to go next, we can try reframing the problem.”

-To validate the impact of voice interaction on ideation, we designed a controlled experiment with three core hypotheses and tested this with 15 of our exisiting clients giving them beta access to the functionality:
+To validate the impact of voice interaction on ideation, I designed a controlled experiment with three core hypotheses and tested this with our user testing participants.

 H1: Voice input will significantly enhance the speed and ease of ideation compared to traditional text-based input.